Lithuanian literature: Latin language

 A wealth of Lithuanian literature was written in Latin, the main scholarly language in the Middle Ages.
 The edicts of the Lithuanian King Mindaugas are the prime example of literature of this kind.
 The Letters of Gediminas are another crucial heritage of the Lithuanian Latin writings.

 One of the first Lithuanian authors who wrote in Latin was Nicolaus Hussovianus (about 1480 – after 1533).
 His poem Carmen de statura, feritate ac venatione bisontis (A Song about the Appearance, Savagery and Hunting of the Bison), published in 1523, describes the Lithuanian landscape, way of life and customs, touches on existing political problems and reflects the clash of paganism and Christianity.

-Joannes Vislicensis (1485–1520) wrote a poem - monument Bellum Prutenum (Prussian war) dedicated to a Battle of Grunwald against Teutonic order.
+Joannes Vislicensis (1485–1520) wrote Bellum Prutenum (Prussian war), an epic poem which was dedicated to the Battle of Grunwald against the Teutonic order.

 A person under the pseudonym Michalo Lituanus (about 1490 – 1560) wrote a treatise De moribus tartarorum, lituanorum et moscorum (On the Customs of Tatars, Lithuanians and Muscovites) in the middle of the 16th century, but it was not published until 1615.